GaoyuanWu/JaxSSO/README.md

 * [Nlopt](https://nlopt.readthedocs.io/en/latest/): Nlopt is a library for nonlinear optimization.
 It has Python interface, which is implemented herein.
 Refer to [this link](https://nlopt.readthedocs.io/en/latest/NLopt_Installation/) for the installation of Nlopt.
 Alternatively, you can use `pip install nlopt`, please refer to [ nlopt-python](https://pypi.org/project/nlopt/).

-Optional:
-* [PyNite](https://github.com/JWock82/PyNite): A 3D structural engineering finite element library for Python, which is used herein for structural analysis.
-You choose any FEA solver you'd prefer (e.g. opensees) and couple it with JaxSSO.

 ### Quickstart
 The project provides you with interactive examples with Google Colab for quick start: